Ani1357/Workshop/README.md

 3- Configure AWS credentials (The TF script uses $HOME/.aws/credentials to retrive credentials)

 4- Generate a ssh keypair (will use the public key inside the TF script)

+* you can run the setup.sh script to install ansible and aws-cli